APJansen/TDUr/README.md

 To maximize the win probability in the reinforcement learning paradigm, we let the agent learn how to do it for itself.
 This often involves having the agent learn a _value function_, an estimate of the expected return in the current state, or the win probability in our case.
 This value function can be allowed to depend only on the current state, or also on the chosen action, when it's called an action value.

-For games such as Ur where the transition to a new state can be decomposed into first a deterministic part and then a probabilistic part, it is convenient to choose a middle ground, namely the afterstate mentioned above.
+For games such as Ur, where the transition to a new state can be decomposed into first a simple deterministic part, and then an unknown part involving probability and/or the opponent's move, it is convenient to choose a middle ground.
+This middle ground is called an _afterstate_, which is the intermediate "state" directly after the simple deterministic part of the transition.
-So the input to our value function will be the board configuration and whose turn it is, but it does not include the next roll of the dice.
+Here the afterstate consists of a board configuration directly after making a move and whose turn it is, but excluding the next roll of the dice.

 Given such an afterstate ![equation](https://latex.codecogs.com/gif.latex?\small&space;s_a) obtained from the deterministic part of the transition after taking action a in state s, we want to learn to estimate a number
 ![equation](https://latex.codecogs.com/svg.latex?0%20%5Cleq%20v%28s_a%29%20%5Cleq%201%7B%5Ccolor%7BDarkOrange%7D%20%7D) <!-- 0 <= v(s_a) <= 1 -->
 representing the probability of winning the game.

 ### Neural Network
 We will use a neural network to represent this function.
+This is a convenient way to approximate a function by slowly changing a set of parameters, also called _weights_, that we will call w.

 A simple fully connected network with one hidden layer will do.
 Using a sigmoid activation function on the final layer guarantees that the value will be between 0 and 1.
 Initializing the weights as random small numbers, our initial estimate will have values near 0.5, with no structure or meaning to it.
 We will see below how to slowly update this to approximate the actual win probabilities.